alexanderameye/linework.ameye.dev/docs/Quickstart Guide.md

 This page explains how to quickly start using Linework.

+> [!question] Free Outline
+>
+> Are you using the free package `Free Outline`?
+See [[1 Projects/Linework/Docs/Free Outline|Free Outline]] instead.
+>
+> Are you using the paid package `Linework: Outlines and Edge Detection`?
+Go ahead.

 First, install Linework.
 For information on how to install Linework, see the [[1 Projects/Linework/Docs/Installation Guide|Installation Guide]].

 ## Adding an outline renderer

 Outlines in Linework are rendered using renderer features.
 Renderer features are the way to add render effects in projects using the Universal Render Pipeline.
 To add an outline, open the *Universal Renderer Data* asset of your project, click on *Add Renderer Feature* and select the type of outline that you would like to add.

 ![[add_outline_renderer_feature.png]]